devmeto5/sql-autotest/README.md

 # SQL Autotest Project

 This project is designed to automate the testing of a simple SQLite database.
 The Python script `sql_autotest.py` creates a database, populates it with test user data, and then verifies the data using SQL queries.
-The script uses the `unittest` library to ensure that the database contains the expected information.
+The script uses the `unittest` library to ensure that the database contains the expected information

 ## Prerequisites